 The Vollgeld Initiative: A Primer

 Over 100,000 Swiss citizens signed a petition to hold a constitutional referendum to end fractional reserve banking.
 Yes, really!
-That petition was certified on 24 December 2015 and a vote will be held sometime in 2018.
+That petition was certified on 24 December 2015 and a vote will be held sometime Sunday, 10 June 2018.

 The movement is known as Vollgeld and is inspired by the torch-lighting work of Nobel Prize-winning economist Irving Fisher in the 1930s and the torch-bearing work of the International Monetary Fund (IMF).
 Though it draws on these antecedents, the Vollgeld Initiative features its own distinct provisions.

 In short, Vollgeld backers believe that a full money reserve system will lead to:

 - Greater control of business cycle fluctuations.

 - The complete elimination of bank runs.

 - A significant reduction in net government debt.